phantie/personal-website-source-code/misc/public/static/articles/engineering/restoring_goodreads_account/article.md

-# Software Engineering Knowledge in Pursuit of Restoring My Goodreads Account
+# Using Software Engineering Knowledge in Pursuit of Restoring My Goodreads Account

 ## Introduction